The Containerization of Machine Learning: TensorFlow, Kubernetes and Kubeflow

 Automation and Ease of Operations – Kubernetes helps applications adopt end-to-end automation by offering a rich library of declarative APIs for managing microservices.
 Kubernetes takes care of resource management, job allocation, and other operational problems that have traditionally been time-consuming.
 Kubeflow allows engineers to focus on writing ML algorithms instead of managing their operations.

 There is a vast pool of information available in the cloud, but its extent has not been fully accessible to machine learning.
 Kubeflow 1.0 promises ML the ability to keep up with the constant growth of data in the cloud.
 It integrates ML into the layer of container orchestration, providing models with a greater ease of operations, scalability, and portability.
 It provides a complete, containerized stack that can be quickly and simplistically deployed.
 Kubeflow 1.0 allows computers to train themselves with many more sets of data using a reliable and comprehensive stack.
-Sign up for a workshop on machine learning to learn more.
+Sign your technical teams up for one of our hands-on workshops to learn more about machine learning.

 Syed Mushtaq Ahmed